-Student Assessment of Growth and Excellence is Utah's computer adaptive assessment system aligned to the state's core standards in English language arts, mathematics, and science.
+Readiness, Improvement, Success, Empowerment is Utah's computer adaptive assessment system aligned to the state's core standards in English language arts, mathematics, and science.
 It is administered to meet state and federal accountability.
-While the SAGE is not a timed test, it is a standardized test so there are time limits for each section.
+While the SAGE is nota timed test, it is a standardized test so there are time limits for each section.
 Most students should complete the science, math and reading sections in 90 minutes each and the writing section in 60 minutes.
 The writing section is designed to be a quickwrite.